Eeems-Org/remarkable.guide/README.md

 You can run `make spelling` to just check spelling of the guide.

+### Should I say reMarkable or rM?
+Avoid using rM, rM1, rM2, etc, always write out the full name.
+For example: reMarkable Paper Pro.

 ### How do I add a page to the site?
 Create a new `*.rst` file in [src](src).